 Other Oregon licensed EMS providers

-- For EMT, EMT-Basic, EMT-Intermediate, Advanced EMT and Paramedic, the transition is occurring during the 2013-2015 licensure cycle.
+- For EMT, EMT-Intermediate, Advanced EMT and Paramedic, the transition is occurring during the 2013-2015 licensure cycle.

 - Appendix 3 (pdf) must be followed for this licensure period.

 Completion of these additional requirements will constitute the completion of the transition in Oregon.
 At the conclusion of the transition, the continuing medical education (CME) requirements will return to the subjects outlined in Appendix 1 (pdf).